-30. My company is located in a non-associated country but its sister/parent company is based in an associated country/EU Member State, can I apply for the EIC Accelerator?
+31. My company is located in a non-associated country but my sister/parent company is based in an associated country/EU Member State, can I apply for the EIC Accelerator?

-The sister or parent company based in the associated country/EU Member State is eligible to apply itself.
-Activities run in other countries are not taken into account in the eligibility check (although relying on entities established in an EU Member State or Associated country entitled to participate in the EIC Fund (in case of blended finance or equity only) should not be used to circumvent the eligibility conditions).
-Alternatively, the company based in the non-associated country may submit the short proposal, while also proving its effective legal establishment in the associated country or EU Member State at the time of submission of the full proposal.
-Specific conditions and milestones may be set in the grant agreement to ensure that the interest of the Union is met.
+The sister/parent company based in the associated country/EU Member State is eligible to apply itself.
+Activities run in other countries are not taken into account to check your eligibility (although relying on entities established in an EU Member State or Associated country entitled to participate in the EIC Fund (in case of blended finance or equity only) try should not be used to circumvent the eligibility conditions).
+Alternatively, the company based in the non-associated country may submit the short proposal but must prove its effective legal establishment in the associated country or EU Member State at the time of submission of the full proposal.
+Specific conditions and milestones may be set in the contract to ensure that the interest of the Union is met.

-31. What happens if my company loses the SME status during the implementation of an EIC Accelerator project?
+32. What happens if my company loses the SME status during the implementation of an EIC Accelerator project?

-The consequences of losing the SME status during the implementation of the grant component will be assessed on a case-by-case basis, taking in consideration, in particular, the reasons for losing the SME status.
-A change to the legal and/or ownership situation of the beneficiary that calls into question the decision to award the grant may constitute a ground for terminating the grant agreement and rendering ineligible the costs incurred after the loss of the SME status.
-For projects with an investment component, if the loss of the SME status and thus the GA termination takes place before a final decision on the investment component is taken by the EIC Fund, the investment component might also be rejected.
+The consequences of losing the SME status during the implementation of the grant component will be assessed on a case-by-case basis, taking in consideration, in particular, the causes for losing the SME status.
+A change to the ownership situation of the beneficiary that calls into question the decision to award the grant may constitute a ground for terminating the contract and considering not eligible the costs incurred as from the date of the completion of the transaction.
+For projects with an investment component, if the loss of the SME status takes place before a final decision on the investment component is taken by the EIC Fund, the investment component might also be rejected.

-32. Is the grant-first type of support still a possibility in 2024?
+33. Is the grant first type of support still a possibility in 2024?
 I was planning to submit a grant first application, what are the alternatives now?

-No, the grant-first type of support has been discontinued in 2024.
+No, the grant first type of support has been discontinued in 2024.
 If you don't have the necessary resources to deploy your solution and need support from the EIC Fund, then you can request blended finance, even if you don't need this support immediately.

 For applicants requesting blended finance, the investment component may come later during the lifetime of the project, after the innovation activities supported by the grant component have started.
-The EIB as investment advisor of the EIC Fund will assess when the correct timing for starting the investment process is, according to the information submitted in the application.
+The EIB as investment advisor of the EIC Fund will assess with you when the correct timing for starting the investment process is, according to the information submitted in the application.

-33. My company received a GO on its short proposal, how much time do we have in order to submit the full proposal?
+34. My company received a GO on its short proposal, how much time do we have in order to submit the full proposal?

-If you succeeded with your short application under the 2024 EIC Work Programme, your full proposal can be submitted to any of the subsequent cut-offs during 2024, and any of the cut-offs for 2025.
+If you succeeded with your short application under the 2024 Work programme, your full proposal can be submitted to any of the following cut-offs during 2024, and any of the cut-offs for 2025.
 Applicants who succeeded with a positive evaluation of their short proposal under the 2023 EIC Work Programme may apply to any of the following cut-offs in 2024.
-You may decide which cut-off to apply to.Please note that if your short proposal is successful, you will be entitled to receive coaching support to prepare a full proposal.
+You may decide which cut-off to apply to.

+Please note that if your short proposal is successful you will be entitled to receive coaching support to prepare a full proposal.

-33. Why is there no longer a rebuttal process?
+35. Why is there no longer a rebuttal process?
 Will evaluators see my previous submissions or evaluator comments?